Why Choose an Investment Banker?

 Some owners choose to attempt to sell their business and/or raise capital without an investment banker.
 Sub-optimal results can occur in terms of both price received/capital raised and the other non-price related terms under which the transaction is executed.

 Many of the largest companies in the world use investment bankers to execute their transactions.
 Why?
 Because skilled investment bankers have the knowledge, experience, contacts, analytics and expertise as well as the ability to create a process to potentially improve your results (price and non-price related) sometimes in excess of the cost of hiring an expert investment banker.
 In addition, the hiring of an investment banker allows you to focus on running the business so that your time and company’s results are not significantly impaired during the sometimes long, trying and voluminous process of executing a transaction.
+Investment bankers can also present the most compelling aspects of a business that can drive higher values such as competitive advantages/opportunities, barriers to entry and untapped growth potential to drive value higher.
+A critical feature is also presenting the true financial picture of a business based upon the above including normalizing the businesses’ financial statements to show its full potential.

 When you need an serious medical operation, you usually find and hire the best professional you can afford.
 When you sell a house, you usually hire a real estate broker that knows the neighborhood and how to market the house, schools, and positive points of the general area.
 Yet, some private business owners will attempt to sell their most important asset, their business, because ” there is already an offer on the table and it’s enough for me to retire on”.
 That offer, can be far less than the true value as it possible for an unsolicited offer from a buyer to be either a "lowball" offer to buy your company "on the cheap", or a “high ball” to get you hooked and then, over time, reduce the price and dictate terms once they have gotten you "too far down the road to invite other buyer groups to compete with them."
 Please don’t make these mistakes.
 We recommend that you hire a professional for the most important transaction of your life, even if that investment banker is not William & Henry Associates.